taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

 It is the next morning.
 Asoka sits on the edge of their bed in the infirmary, a thick, sturdy mattress in the style of Japanese futons, on a [tatami](https://en.wikipedia.org/wiki/Tatami)-style floor.
 Asoka's bare feet are on the tatami, knees bent under their folded arms, in which they rest their head.
-Iri tenderly combs Asoka's hair with their arms.
+Iri tenderly combs Asoka's hair with its arms.

 Fili pushes back the door tapestry to Asoka's room, carrying a tray of food.
 Fili is also barefoot and without his face veil or jacket.